Marie of Oignies: Marriage

-Marie was married at the age of fourteen to Jean de Nivelle, much to her parents' disapproval.
+Marie was married at the age of fourteen to Jean de Nivelle, as a way for her parents to discourage her deep spiritual interests.
 This marriage and freedom from her mother and father was a pivotal point for Marie's spirituality – she became engulfed in a deeper passion for expressing her spirituality.
 In addition to emotional sacrifice of prayer and meditation, part of her devotion included physical punishment.
 Such pains she inflicted were sleep deprivation, sleeping on wooden planks, and wearing a tight rope around her midsection.
 Her belief was that the physical body was not her own and she was made to emulate a similar experience of torture that the crucified Christ endured.
 Because she believed she was preserved to be God's handmaiden, she beseeched her new husband to take a vow of chastity.
 In his devotion, Jean reciprocated the promise of celibacy.
 Marie later encountered a vision that promised "compensation for matrimony" as a reward for this celibate and childless arrangement.
 Following her privileged upbringing, Marie resisted a life of luxury with her husband and subsequently sought a life of poverty.
 Together, they nursed lepers.

 Death

 Marie declared that she was given a gift of special unity with the body of Christ.
 The unique part of this union was that she could recognize the difference between consecrated and unconsecrated hosts.
 She vowed to eat only consecrated wafers, as the unconsecrated bread made her ill.
-At the time of her death, at age 35 & 3/4, her body was found to be terribly emaciated.
+At the time of her death, at age 35, her body was found to be terribly emaciated.

 Beatification

 Marie of Oignies is beatified in the Catholic Church.
-Her feast day is June 23.
+Her feast day is 23 June.